enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 ---
 ## Practice

 How do you think we could create a table called `products`?
+Fill in the gap below.

 ```sql
 ??? (